vyacheslau-protasevich/slava-hello/README.md

 I've used such technologies as
+- Pyhon
+- Data sciense
-- Game development with Unity
+- tensorflow with python
 - Computer vision with python OpenCv
 - Working with API like TMDB, VTope or Telegram API
 - Heroku (deployed Telegram bot)
 - MySQL and PostgreSQL databases
 - Linux operating systems
-- Frontend development
+- Git and Github
 - Adobe Photoshop and Illustrator
 - and others...
 ## Things I code with 🖥️